Jonathan India Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.60 team ERA ranks 28th among all league pitching staffs.
+- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.

-- White Sox pitchers combine to allow 52 total home runs at a clip of 1.6 per game (second-most in baseball).
+- White Sox pitchers combine to surrender 53 total home runs at a rate of 1.6 per game (second-most in baseball).

-- Lynn gets the start for the White Sox, his seventh of the season.
-He is 0-4 with a 7.16 ERA and 42 strikeouts in 32 2/3 innings pitched.
+- Clevinger (2-2) takes the mound for the White Sox in his seventh start of the season.
+He has a 4.60 ERA in 29 1/3 innings pitched, with 26 strikeouts.

-- In his most recent time out on Saturday against the Tampa Bay Rays, the right-hander went 6 1/3 innings, allowing four earned runs while surrendering three hits.
+- The righty's most recent appearance came on Sunday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while allowing seven hits.

+- The 32-year-old has an ERA of 4.60, with 8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.